charlesportwoodii/pbrick/README.md

 </div>

 ## About
 PBrick is a personal project born out of a desire to learn Kicad, and develop embedded software, learn USB-C PD, and create a full end-to-end software solutions.
-I currently use pbrick to power a few custom toys, and other things that require motor driver for myself and kids.
+I currently use pbrick to power a few custom toys, and other things that require motor driver for toys and gadgets.

 While I won't call this "battle-tested" hardware and software, I have successfully manufactured and used it for over a year now without problem or incident.